United States bombing of the Chinese embassy in Belgrade: Government reaction

-The raid caused a dramatic rise in tension between China and the United States.
+The bombing drew outrage from the Chinese government.
 An official statement on Chinese television denounced what it called a "barbaric attack and a gross violation of Chinese sovereignty".
 China's ambassador to the UN described what he called "NATO's barbarian act" as "a gross violation of the United Nations charter, international law and the norms governing international relations" and "a violation of the Geneva convention".

 At an emergency CCP Politburo meeting after the bombing, CCP General Secretary Jiang Zemin stated, "I am shocked and indignant.
 This event is not a trivial matter; it is absolutely critical" and that "the Chinese people cannot be bullied!"
 Jiang also said that had Mao Zedong and Zhou Enlai not led China to develop nuclear weapons and satellites, "I fear we would have been attacked earlier on."

 On May 12, 1999, the Legislative Council of Hong Kong passed the "Condemnation of NATO" motion in a rare 54–0 bipartisan vote.

-On May 12, 1999, in his first public statement since the embassy bombing, Premier of China Zhu Rongji called NATO 'hypocrites' and stated that the "idea of safeguarding human rights and democracy, as well as opposing ethnic cleansing which they [NATO] are chanting loudly, is only a fig leaf."
+On May 12, 1999, in his first public statement since the embassy bombing, Premier of China Zhu Rongji called NATO "hypocrites" and stated that the "idea of safeguarding human rights and democracy, as well as opposing ethnic cleansing which they [NATO] are chanting loudly, is only a fig leaf."
 He also called on the United States and NATO "to make an open and official apology to the Chinese government and the Chinese people."

 President Clinton's apologies and those of the US State Department were not initially broadcast by Chinese state-run media outlets.
 The demonstrations continued for four days before the Chinese government called a halt, eventually broadcasting President Clinton's apology on television and ordering the police to restrain the demonstrators.

 For a week, General Secretary of the Chinese Communist Party Jiang Zemin declined phone calls from President Bill Clinton, eventually accepting a 30-minute apology call on May 14, in which Clinton expressed "regret" over the incident.
 Jiang had chosen to leave US-China leadership communications channels unused as he waited for the Politburo Standing Committee to reach a consensus.
 The time it took for the Politburo to gather necessary information and reach a decision about China's responses motivated Party leadership to revisit a proposal to establish a centralized National Security Commission, although this was ultimately not implemented at the time.

 In the aftermath of the American bombing, the Chinese government ordered media outlets not to criticize the American president further and the Communist Party directed to the media to report on the United States in a less hostile manner.
 Generally, these limitations frustrated Chinese journalists.